-Funding for the Work and Health Programme will be £130 million a year by 2019/20, including funds devolved to Scotland.
-Aspects of the Programme will also be devolved to local areas.
+Funding for the Work and Health Programme will be at least £130 million a year by 2019/20.
+This includes funding to be devolved to Scotland.

 The Programme will be smaller and more focused than the Work Programme and Work Choice, for which combined expenditure was £540.8 million in 2015/16 (£416.4 million Work Programme, £124.4 million Work Choice).

 It will be run by five service providers across six regions in England and Wales.
 The successful providers were: